pablofrioli/MAP5922/README.md

 * scikit-learn 0.23.2 ou posterior (Apenas para criar o transformer)

 # Example
-In the notebook folder there is an example of how running it.
+In the 'notebook' folder there is an example of how running it in a Jupyter Notebook file.

 Enjoy!